meezlung/picoCTF/README.md

-# picoCTF2021-WriteUps
+# picoCTF-WriteUps
-this is just a compilation of my writeups in picoCTF
+A compilation of my writeups in picoCTF